telerik/blazor-docs/knowledge-base/grid-compact-grid-with-small-elements.md

 ---
 title: Make Compact Grid Elements Smaller
-description: How to make all elements in a Compact Grid smaller.
+description: How to reduce the size of elements and icons in a Compact Grid.
 type: how-to
 page_title: How to Make Compact Grid Elements Smaller
 slug: grid-compact-grid-with-small-elements